Gov. Landry, officials announce reinforced security plans ahead of Super Bowl in New Orleans

 “Super Bowl LIX is the perfect opportunity to showcase New Orleans as the world-class city it is.
 In order to do this, we must prioritize the safety of every single visitor and resident in the city.
 Today’s action demonstrates the commitment of federal, state, and local officials to make sure the Super Bowl flows seamlessly and safely.
 These security measures were put in place to balance the security of everyone with the freedoms we all enjoy in this country,” Landry said.

-Areas outside the Superdome will have security very similar to that in and around the stadium, which will be spearheaded by the National Office of Homeland Security and the NFL.
-Landry noted that Secretary of Homeland Security Kristi Noem will visit the city soon as one of her first acts in the position.
+Areas outside the Superdome will have security very similar to that in and around the stadium, which will be spearheaded by the U.S. Department of Homeland Security and the National Football League.
+Landry noted that Secretary of Homeland Security Kristi Noem will visit the city soon.

 More News